 You can have your say at local branch meetings and get involved in the social programme, and engage in discussion in our Facebook Group should you wish to do so.

-The GSA subscription is currently $2.00 per annuity, deducted from the member’s annuity 4-weekly.
-Members still working and contributing (or who have deferred their annuity) pay the annual subscription of $26.00.
+The GSA subscription is currently $2.00 (increasing to $2.50 from 1 April 2021) per annuity, deducted from the member’s annuity 4-weekly.
+Members still working and contributing (or who have deferred their annuity) pay the annual subscription of $26.00 (increasing to $32.50 from 1 April 2021).
 The subscription is apportioned to support the functions of the GSA in the member's branch and in the GSA overall.

 Annuity News & other GSA publications